odpi/tsc/README.md

 All ODPi project are overseen by the TSC according to the [governance processes](governance) as defined by the TSC and approved by the Board of Directors.

-*DRAFT - to be approved by the ODPi TSC*
+*Approved by ODPi TSC on 2018-09-04.
+Pending Board of Directors approval*

 ## Incubating projects